General Information

 SIDE EFFECTS: May cause a drop in blood sugar, cardiac problems (may cause arrhythmias - irregular heartbeats, hypotension (very low blood pressure), nausea

-CAUTIONS/CONTRAINDICATIONS: If you want to take this supplement and are on blood pressure or diabetic medicine or have heart problems, discuss it with your primary care provider beforehand.
+CAUTIONS/CONTRAINDICATIONS: If you want to take this supplement and are on blood pressure medicine, diabetic medicine, or have heart problems, discuss it with your primary care provider beforehand.

 FORMS: Juices, Tea, Extract, Topicals, oils, lozenges (i.e. component of Ricola) - do not take horehound within 30 minutes of taking other medication